Why should we love ourselves? Isn’t self-love egotistical? Weren’t we taught to put others first?

 Exercise in self-love and self-appreciation

-The moments before sleeping are particularly powerful for manifesting what you want in life as you are starting to flow with your subconscious mind.
+The time just before you go asleep is very powerful for manifesting what you want in life as you are starting to flow with your subconscious mind.
 This is a key time to strengthen emotions and beliefs that you want to develop and expand.
-So each night as you are falling asleep, think of 5 things that you have done that day that you are happy about.
+So each night as you get ready to sleep, think of 5 things that you have done that day that you are happy about.
 You might only be able to think of small things at first, but the more you practise, the easier it will become.
 This is a simple tool for you to learn to appreciate yourself more.
-Because it begins to change your core vibration to one of consistent happiness.
-Therefore you will start to attract more experiences that will make you happy.
+Because it begins to change your core vibration to being happy more often.
+Therefore you will start to bring things into your life that match that happy vibration.

 When you have become practised at this you will notice that you are feeling happier and more content within yourself.
 Furthermore your mood will less often be swayed into negativity by thoughts of your perceived failings and concerns about what others might think of you.
 It usually takes daily practice for more than a month to change the negative thinking patterns of a lifetime, so be patient.